-i.
-Decision by Deciding Official
+a) Decision by the Deciding Official (DO)

-The RIO will transmit the final inquiry report and any comments to the DO, who will determine in writing whether an investigation is warranted.
+The RIO will transmit the final inquiry report and any comments to the DO, who will determine, in writing, whether an investigation is warranted.
 The inquiry is completed when the DO makes this determination.

-ii.
-Notification to ORI
+b) Notification to ORI

 Within five (5) business days of the DO's decision that an investigation is warranted, the RIO will provide ORI, or other grantor if required by law or contract, with the DO's written decision and a copy of the inquiry report.
-The

-RIO will also notify those institutional officials who need to know of the DO's decision.
+The RIO will also notify the Lincoln University officials who need to know of the DO's decision.
 The RIO shall provide the following information to ORI or a grantor if required by law or contract upon request: (1) the institutional policies and procedures under which the inquiry was conducted; (2) the research records and evidence reviewed, transcripts or recordings of any interviews, and copies of all relevant documents; and (3) the charges to be considered in the investigation.

-iii.
-Documentation of Decision Not to Investigate
+c) Documentation of Decision Not to Investigate

 If the DO decides that an investigation is not warranted, the RIO shall secure and maintain for seven (7) years after the termination of the inquiry sufficiently detailed documentation of the inquiry to permit a later assessment by ORI or a grantor of the reasons why an investigation was not conducted.
-These documents shall be provided to ORI or other authorized HHS personnel upon request or to a grantor if required by law or contract.
+These documents shall be provided to ORI or other authorized DHHS personnel upon request or to a grantor if required by law or contract.